josephclaymiller/Voice-Notifications/README.md

 - [x] User can play voice clip
 - [x] App Icon

-Features in development:
-- [ ] User can choose date for notification to be sent

 Planned Features:

 - [ ] User can have more than one notification set at a time